TuringLang/SliceSampling.jl/docs/src/latent_slice.md

 Therefore, we only provide control over $$\beta$$.

 !!! info
-    Since the search interval variables are states of the Markov chain, this sampler is **not reversible** with respect to the samples of the log-target $$y$$.
+    The kernel corresponding to this sampler is defined on an **augmented state space** and cannot directly perform a transition on $$x$$.
+    This also means that the corresponding kernel is not reversible with respect to $$x$$.

 ## Interface